AndrewAnnex/SpiceyPy/README.rst

 SpiceyPy
 ========

-SpiceyPy is a Python wrapper for the NAIF C SPICE Toolkit (N66), compatible with Python 2 and 3, written using ctypes.
+SpiceyPy is a Python wrapper for the NAIF C SPICE Toolkit (N66), written using ctypes.

 +------------------------------------------------+---------------------+--------------------------+-------------------+------------+
 | Continuous Integration                         | Code Coverage       | Docs                     | Chat              | Citation   |